 Land has a story to tell.
-Nathan Pratt saw the magic on this plot when settlers first reached St. Helena.
+Nathan Pratt saw the magic on this plot when settlers first reached St. Helena in the mid 19th century.
 Luther Burbank saw the potential in this estate and helped Mr. Pratt plant a variety of apple, prune and walnut trees, which became cash crops during prohibition.
-Today, Saint Helena Winery is one of Napa Valleys "hidden gems" quietly nestled in the St. Helena wine appellation.
-Our area within Napa Valley is renowned for incredible Cabernet Sauvignons, and our estate honors that tradition with 12 acres planted to this grape variety.
+Today, Saint Helena Winery is one of Napa Valley's premium winery estates quietly nestled in the St. Helena viticultural area.
+Napa Valley is renowned for incredible Cabernet Sauvignons, and our estate honors that tradition with 12 acres planted to this grape variety.

 Our estate contains three variations of Bale Loam soil derived from alluvial fans from the surrounding mountain ranges and the Napa River that borders the estate.